bevyengine/bevy/release-content/release-notes/automatic_directional_navigation.md

 ---
 title: Automatic Directional Navigation
 authors: ["@jbuehler23"]
-pull_requests: [21668]
+pull_requests: [21668, 22340]
 ---

-Bevy now supports **automatic directional navigation graph generation** for UI elements!
+Bevy now supports **automatic directional navigation** for UI elements!
 No more tedious manual wiring of navigation connections for your menus and UI screens.

 ## What's New?

 Previously, creating directional navigation for UI required manually defining every connection between focusable elements using `DirectionalNavigationMap`.
 For dynamic UIs or complex layouts, this was time-consuming and error-prone.

 Now, you can simply add the `AutoDirectionalNavigation` component to your UI entities, and Bevy will automatically compute navigation connections based on spatial positioning.
-The system intelligently finds the nearest neighbor in each of the 8 compass directions (North, Northeast, East, etc.), considering:
+The system parameter intelligently finds the nearest neighbor in each of the 8 compass directions (North, Northeast, East, etc.), considering:

 - **Distance**: Closer elements are preferred
 - **Alignment**: Elements that are more directly in line with the navigation direction are favored